Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 the page.
 You should notice the space at the top and that text now looks a bit different.

-Just like *application.scss* controlls our styling, `application.html.erb` found in `app/views/layouts/application.html.erb` is inherited by all other pages.
+Just like *application.scss* controls our styling, `application.html.erb` found in `app/views/layouts/application.html.erb` is inherited by all other pages.
 As we want to add menu to our web we should add it here.